-At Northwest Surgery Center, we’ve been performing minimally invasive surgery to treat bunions for 30 years.
-Minimally invasive bunion surgery is faster, safer and less expensive than other surgery types.
+At Northwest Surgery Center, we’ve been performing minimally invasive surgery for bunions to treat the pain and have done it for 30 years.
+Minimally invasive surgery for bunions is faster, safer and less expensive than other surgery types.

 If I Choose to Have Bunion Surgery at Northwest Surgery Center, What can I Expect?

 You’ll be treated in one of our modern surgery suites where we use the latest technologies and equipment.
 Under local anesthesia, a small incision is made and a specially designed surgical instrument is inserted into this incision.
 The entire procedure is performed through this tiny opening.
 At the surgery’s conclusion a small bandage is used to protect the micro surgery area.
 The entire procedure – including pre-op preparation and post-op recovery – takes less than 90 minutes.